IBM-Design/design-website/src/content/teams/teams.md

 ## Are you passionate about designing great software and digital experiences?

-Work with multi-disciplinary teams of designers, developers, Product managers and beyond to design some of IBM’s most foundational products and webpages.
+Work with multi-disciplinary teams of designers, developers, product managers and beyond to design some of IBM’s most foundational products and webpages.

 Types of roles: visual design, UX design, user research, front-end development, content design and strategy, Product management